kartevonmorgen/kartevonmorgen/CONTRIBUTING.md

 Kubuntu).

 Ok, that's boring, I know.
-So go on and install [Node](https://nodejs.org/) that we'll need to build the app:
+So go on and install [Node](https://nodejs.org/) and [npm](https://www.npmjs.com/) that we'll need to build the app:

-    sudo apt-get install nodejs
+    sudo apt-get install nodejs nodejs-legacy npm

 To manage the source code and to keep track of changes, [git](http://git-scm.com/) will help you: